swaptacular/swaptacular.github.io/overview.md

 1. Be correct.
 2. Be as simple as possible.
 3. Be useful in the real world.
-4. Demonstrate that an implementation that does scale very well horizontally, is indeed possible.
+4. Demonstrate that an implementation that scales very well horizontally, is indeed possible.

 For testing, you can [install and run a full set of Swaptacular